 One eye was a milky, blind orb, unseeing and ghostly; the other was a sunken pit, glinting with a flicker of awareness.
 Sparse, patchy hair clung to his scalp, framing the horror like a mockery of normalcy.

-But his expression—resigned, almost serene—cut deeper than the disfigurement.
-He looked at her, and for a moment, their eyes locked.
-There was gratitude there, faint but unmistakable, and something else—regret, perhaps, for the blood on his hands, for the life he’d taken to save hers.
-The cruiser door slammed shut, severing the connection, and Alice flinched as if struck.
+But his expression, resigned and almost calm, was harder to ignore than his disfigurement.
+He looked at her, and for a moment, their eyes met.
+There was gratitude there, faint but clear, and maybe even regret for the blood on his hands and the life he’d taken to save hers.
+The cruiser door slammed shut, breaking the connection, and Alice flinched as if struck.

 Charles rested a hand on her shoulder, his touch cold and possessive.
 “Thank you, Miss Carter.
 You’ve done the right thing.
 We’ll handle Raymond—Charlie No-Face—from here.
 Get home safe.”

-Charlie No-Face’s face lingered in her mind, a haunting image seared into her soul—the melted flesh, the hollow eyes, the weight of a life defined by pain.
+Charlie No-Face’s face lingered in her mind, a haunting image burned into her memory: the melted flesh, the hollow eyes, and the weight of a life shaped by pain.

 She drove for hours, the road stretching into oblivion, the woods whispering secrets she’d never unravel.
 The bruise on her cheek throbbed, a reminder of the attack, but it was the memory of the rock—the wet crunch, the blood, the brains—that made her hands shake on the wheel.

 Charlie No-Face had saved her, but at what cost?
-And what had she done, letting them bury the truth?
+And what had she done by letting them hide the truth?

 Epilogue

 Alice never spoke of that night again.
-She fled Pennsylvania, returning to Ohio, where she locked the memory away in a corner of her mind, sealed tight like a coffin.
+She left Pennsylvania and returned to Ohio, locking the memory away in her mind, sealed tight like a coffin.

-But it clawed its way free in her dreams—the man’s shattered skull, the rock dripping red, Charlie No-Face’s eyes staring through her.
-She’d wake screaming, her sheets soaked with sweat, the scent of blood and earth clinging to her.
+But the memory clawed its way into her dreams: the man’s shattered skull, the rock dripping red, and Charlie No-Face’s eyes staring at her.
+She would wake up screaming, her sheets soaked with sweat, the scent of blood and earth clinging to her.

 Years later, in 1985, a newspaper headline caught her eye: “Raymond Robinson, Known as Charlie No-Face, Dead at 74.”
-The article painted him as a recluse, a curiosity who walked Route 351 under the moon’s gaze.
-No mention of 1962, of the body in the woods, of her silence.
+The article described him as a recluse, a curiosity who walked Route 351 under the moon’s gaze.
+There was no mention of 1962, the body in the woods, or her silence.
 The Robinsons’ money had erased it all, as if it had never happened.

-In her nightmares, Charlie No-Face walked still, his scarred face glowing in the dark.
-But he wasn’t alone.
-Another figure trailed him—a man with no face, just a gaping, bloody hole where his head should be, his shattered brains dripping onto the asphalt, his empty sockets fixed on her.
+In her nightmares, Charlie No-Face still walked, his scarred face glowing in the dark.
+But he was not alone.
+Another figure followed him: a man with no face, just a gaping, bloody hole where his head should be, his shattered brains dripping onto the asphalt, his empty sockets staring at her.

 And as she ran, the woods whispered his name: Charlie No-Face, Charlie No-Face, Charlie No-Face…